snap-stanford/snap-python/doc/source/reference/GetBfsTree.rst

     A Snap.py graph or a network

 - *StartNId*
-    Id of the root node of the BST
+    Id of the root node of the Breadth-First-Search tree

 - *FollowOut*
-    Boolean suggesting if the graph should be constructed by following the outward links.
+    Boolean specifying if the graph should be constructed by following the outward links

 - *FollowIn*
-    Boolean suggesting if the graph should be constructed by following inward links.
+    Boolean specifying if the graph should be constructed by following inward links

 Return value:

-- PNGraph:
+- PNGraph
     Graph whose nodes correspond to those of the original graph and whose edges represent the edges traversed by the breadth-first search.

 The following examples show how to use :func:`GetBfsTree` with graphs of type